nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-09-19-most_popular_industries_for_llcs.md

 The <a href="https://www.mckinsey.com/~/media/mckinsey/featured%20insights/mckinsey%20explainers/what%20is%20the%20gig%20economy/what-is-the-gig-economy.pdf" target="_blank">rise of the gig economy and freelance work</a> has boosted demand for specialized services like pet care, temporary parking, and dating services.

-Additionally, the aging population has led to growth in death care services.
+Additionally, the aging population has led to growth in death care services market.

 The sector's ability to adapt to <a href="https://supplychainreport.org/the-gig-economy/" target="_blank">changing consumer needs and preferences</a> contributes to its continued expansion.